-Tips for Making New Employees Feel Welcome at Your Company Retreat
+How to Help New Employees Feel Welcome at Company Retreats

 For new employees, the first day of work feels a lot like being the new kid at school.
 Forget about adding a company retreat to the mix.
 Ugh.
 Lunch already feels lonely enough for many employees, particularly those who work remotely or are new hires.
 Imagine adding an unfamiliar place and a bunch of team-building activities to the mix.
 Yep.
 It’s grade school all over again, complete with being picked last for the kickball game at recess.